kabisa/maji/README.md

 ## Developer docs

-See the [developer docs](./docs/developer.md) for documentation on developing Maji itself.
+See the [CONTRIBUTING](./CONTRIBUTING.md) for documentation on developing Maji itself.

 ## License